Therapy for Burnout, Trauma, and Identity Struggles

 Attachment wounds and childhood trauma

-Intergenerational expectations and family roles
+Intergenerational expectations, cultural obligation, and family loyalty

-Healing from emotionally unavailable or high-demand environments
+Healing from emotionally unavailable, high-demand, or unpredictable environments

 Intersectional Identities & Belonging

-First-gen, children of immigrants, or third-culture experiences
+First-generation, children of immigrants, diaspora, adopted, or third-culture lived experiences

-Racial trauma and systemic oppression
+Racial trauma and the ongoing impact of systemic oppression

-Gender, sexuality, relationship diversity, and neurodivergent exploration
+Gender, sexuality, and relationship diversity

 My Therapy Approach